Kit-p/PickBook/README.md

 It links users to specific book details page.
 Users can navigate between result pages.
 *----------Tasks Accomplished----------*
-- Display search results
+- Displayed search results
-- Link users to specific book page
+- Linked users to specific book page
-- Handles all combination of search queries
+- Handled all combination of search queries

 **`book.html`**
 This is the page displaying book details.